 The company's M&A strategy is primarily centred on acquiring unique technologies or access to new markets.
 Vertical integration into both steel forgings and light metal castings, as well as the MacDon investment, are examples of this.
 An investment recently made in the medical biotech field is one other such example.
 In December of 2019, Linamar announced a \$5 million USD equity investment in Synaptive Medical Inc. The Age Management/Medical market is one industry outlined in the Linamar 2100 strategic plan.
-Although small, this investment aligns with Linamar's innovation and diversification strategy by bringing value to an early stage company such as Synaptive for our mutual growth.
+Although small, this investment aligns with Linamar's innovation and diversification strategy by bringing value to an early-stage company such as Synaptive for our mutual growth.
 Linamar's expertise will aid Synaptive with further commercializing its Modus VTM and EvryTM products.
-Linamar will also be the exclusive manufacturing partner with production planned in the company's new Guelph Innovation Hub.
+As noted above, Linamar is the exclusive manufacturing partner for Synaptive with production planned at the new Guelph Innovation Hub.